 What are meta descriptions?

 Meta descriptions are the texts you see underneath the titles and URLs of the search results you get from your search engine.
-You have probably skimmed through some of them today in order to quickly find what you are really looking for when you entered a search query.
+You have probably skimmed through some of them today to quickly find what you are looking for when you entered a search query.
 Here is what they look like:

 We bet that looked familiar.

 Meta descriptions are the brief summaries that you see from your search engine that describes the contents of a website.
-They are about 155-160 characters long, but their brevity can act as a powerful hook for the people out there in search for something on the internet.
+They are about 155-160 characters long, but their brevity can act as a powerful hook for the people out there in search of something on the internet.

-The importance of meta descriptions lies in the fact that they show your prospective site visitors that you’ve got what their looking for.
-Your site will show up on search engines based on whether your meta descriptions include the keywords that is being searched for by a user.
+The importance of meta descriptions lies in the fact that they show your prospective site visitors that you’ve got what they're looking for.
+Your site will show up on search engines based on whether your meta descriptions include the keywords that are being searched for by a user.
 This makes meta descriptions one of the most effective forms of SEO for you to use to your benefit.

 Do meta descriptions affect your SERP rank?